Your role

 What you'll do

-• Collect data using surveys, interviews, and other research techniques
+• design ways to collect data using surveys, interviews, and health information systems

-• Use specialised computer programs to study data and communicate results
+• use specialised computer programs to analyse data and explain the results to the public, media and other health professionals

-• Review health programs to ensure they are effective
+• design and review health programs to ensure they’re effective

 To learn more about this role, visit the Australasian Epidemiological Association website.